Assisted take-off

-In aviation, assisted takeoff is any system for helping aircraft to get into the air (as opposed to strictly under its own power).
-The reason it might be needed is due to the aircraft's weight exceeding the normal maximum takeoff weight, insufficient power, insufficient available runway length, or a combination of all three factors.
-Assisted takeoff is also required for gliders, which do not have an engine and are unable to take off by themselves.
+In aviation, assisted takeoff is any external system for helping aircraft (more specifically fixed-wing aircraft) to become airborne (take off) for flight, as opposed to doing so conventionally using strictly their own propulsion.
+The reasons assistance might be needed include: the combined weight of the aircraft and its payloads exceeding the maximum takeoff weight;i insufficient engine power by design or malfunction, insufficient available runway length (such as on the flight deck of an aviation warship), or a combination of the above.
+Assisted takeoff is also required for gliders, which do not have any engine and thus are unable to propel themselves for takeoffs.

-Catapults (CATO)
+Catapult-assisted

-A well-known type of assisted takeoff is an aircraft catapult.
-In modern systems fitted on aircraft carriers, a piston, known as a shuttle, is propelled down a long cylinder under steam pressure.
+The most well-known type of assisted takeoff is via an aircraft catapult, which is used on modern aircraft carriers to launch fixed-wing carrier-based aircraft from the short runway distances available on the flight deck.
+The catapult is built into the flight deck as a slot track, with a sliding piece known as a shuttle, which protrudes above the deck.
 The aircraft is attached to the shuttle using a tow bar or launch bar mounted to the nose landing gear (an older system used a steel cable called a catapult bridle; the forward ramps on older carrier bows were used to catch these cables), and is flung off the deck at about 15 knots above minimum flying speed, achieved by the catapult in a four-second run.

-The United States is replacing carrier steam catapults with linear induction motors.
-The system is called the electromagnetic aircraft launch system (EMALS).
-An electromagnetic wave traveling through the motor propels the armature along its length, pulling the plane with it.
-This system allows more precise control over the launch power, causing less wear on the aircraft.